 Religion is usually considered one of the function systems of society; it is one of ten described by Steffen Roth and Anton Schütz (2015) in “Ten Systems: Toward a Canon of Function Systems,” and Luhmann wrote a book (though he didn’t finish it himself) on the religion system.
 But as Roth, et al. (2017) show in show in “Futures of a distributed memory: A global brain wave measurement (1800-2000),” the religion system has declined in influence over the last two centuries.

-Fundamentalist religions, on the other hand seem to be protest movements, which is a separate type of social system (along with interaction systems, organizations, function systems, and society itself).
-These days, the religions that appear most prominently in the mass media (and whatever contemporary society knows about itself comes from the mass media) are conservative protest movements, often fundamentalist movements, which are protesting against contemporary secular society.
+Fundamentalist religions, on the other hand, seem to be protest movements, which is a separate type of social system (alongside interaction systems, organizations, function systems, and society itself).
+These days, the religions that appear most prominently in the mass media (and, according to Luhmann) whatever contemporary society knows about itself comes from the mass media) are conservative protest movements, often fundamentalist movements, which are protesting against contemporary secular society.
 The mass media doesn’t pay much attention to moderate religions because they’re not usually newsworthy.
 An exception is the news coverage of scandals, such as Catholic priests’ abuse of children.
 Scandals in any area of society receive mass media attention.